How to Setup Google Analytics for eCommerce

 • Once the system was added, your tracking was set up.

-Google Analytics tracking can reveal your performance occasionally and provides information about the visitors and their shopping behavior.
+Google Analytics tracking can reveal your performance occasionally and provide information about the visitors and their shopping behavior.

-It also estimates the revenue on your sales and gives you a better idea about your sales conversion rates.
+It also estimates the revenue from your sales and gives you a better idea of your sales conversion rates.

 Guide to Google Analytics Call Tracking

-Google Analytics helps track the data about a website, the bounce rates, clicks, visits, etc., for free.
-There are also many more features.
+Google Analytics is a free service that helps track data about a website, such as bounce rates, clicks, visits, etc. and has many more features.

 It provides all the necessary data about the website and helps improve the marketing strategy.
 It can track the calls from the site, which device the prospects are using, and the demographic details of the opportunity.